TSAndrews/EmbeddedKnowledgeBO/README.md

-﻿# The Effects of Post-Modelling Performance Metric Computation on the Performance of Bayesian Optimizers
+﻿# The Effects of Post-Modelling Performance Metric Computation on the Efficiency of Bayesian Optimizers

 ## Introduction
 Bayesian optimization is often considered a black-box technique, however several simple modifications to